• Ntc

 Countries that have banned TikTok

-The more popular, the more TikTok has been scrutinized globally.
+The more popular, the more TikTok has faced scrutiny globally.
 The app is blocked in Australia, Canada, Denmark, New Zealand, and several other countries.
 Neighboring country India banned TikTok in June 2020 along with dozens of other Chinese apps.
 The reasons behind the strict policy towards it range from its alleged affinity with the Chinese community party, and data theft, to its proliferating illicit and anti-social content.
 For instance, Afghanistan’s Taliban blocked access to the app reasoning that the content on the app opposed Islamic law.

 TikTok has maintained that it holds no ties with the government and that its user data stays safe on its own server.
 The app’s parent company says it does its best to curb explicit, violent, and socially disruptive content.